Table Of Contents

 The pagoda was originally a small hut built by Nhat Dinh in 1843, who was formerly recognized by royal authority as the monk of Giac Hoang Pagoda.
 In 1848, the pagoda was restored by monk Cung Ky with the help of the king’s eunuchs and courtiers.
 Tu Hieu hence became a large pagoda.

 The main sanctuary is devoted to the worship of Buddha.
-Behind there is a room honoring former monks of the pagoda.
+Behind it is a room honoring former monks of the pagoda.
 Across a courtyard, the Quang Hieu Duong Hall houses an altar dedicated to local Buddhist devotees on the right, another to the deity Quan Cong in the center, and a third to eunuchs on the left.
-A separate altar in this hall honors Le Van Duyet, an outstanding mandarin during the reign of Emperor Gia Long.
-On the left side of the courtyard is the living quarters of the monks (Ta Lac Thien) and to Tu Hieu right is the guest-house (Huu Ai Nhat).

 Hermitage Bien Duc Thien An

-Location: Hermitage Bien Duc Thien An is situated on the Thien An Hill, between the tombs of Thieu Tri and Ming Mang, about 6km from the southwest of Hue ancient capital.
+Location: Hermitage Bien Duc Thien An is situated on the Thien An Hill, between the tombs of Thieu Tri and Ming Mang, about 6km southwest of Hue ancient capital.

-Characteristic: The Hermitage Bien Duc Thien An, usually name Thien Duc Hermitage, has been founded in Summer 1940 by the Bien Duc French hermits with the name of Thien An (Peace from Heaven).
+Characteristic: The Hermitage Bien Duc Thien An, usually named Thien Duc Hermitage, was founded in Summer 1940 by the Bien Duc French hermits with the name of Thien An (Peace from Heaven).

-The hermitage is formerly managed as an infirmary and a school.
-To day the hermitage is only a place for religious formation.
+The hermitage was formerly managed as an infirmary and a school.
+Today, the hermitage is only a place for religious formation.

 The hermitage is surrounded by a quiet pine forest.
 Walking in this Thien An pine hill, the tourist would think he is somewhere in the forests around Da Lat.
-Here is the Thuy Tien Lake, and there the Luu Ly Lake, all this contribute to enhance the charm, the poetic and dreamy spell of the Thien An Hill, making it a tourism and entertainment site.
+Here is the Thuy Tien Lake, and there the Luu Ly Lake, all of which contribute to enhancing the charm, the poetic and dreamy spell of the Thien An Hill, making it a tourism and entertainment site.

-The hermitage with this quiet and silent environment helps its members to deepen in their religious meditations, and also creates more favorable conditions to all those who come here to fray and search for peace of mind.
+The hermitage with this quiet and silent environment helps its members to deepen in their religious meditations, and also creates more favorable conditions for all those who come here to pray and search for peace of mind.

-Characteristic: Many exhibits and pictures about the life and revolutionary activities of President Ho Chi Minh are displayed here, especially introduce the ten years He lived in Hue.
+Characteristic: Many exhibits and pictures about the life and revolutionary activities of President Ho Chi Minh are displayed here, especially introducing the ten years He lived in Hue.

 Hue National School (Quoc Hoc Hue)

-Location: The school was built on the site of a former squadron headquarter – a royal navy headquarters (1806 or the 5th year of Gia Long’s Reign).
+Location: The school was built on the site of a former squadron headquarters – a Royal Navy headquarters (1806 or the 5th year of Gia Long’s Reign).

-Characteristic: Hue National School was founded pursuant to the royal decree dated September 17, 1896 (the 8th year of Thanh Thai Reign) and the decree on November 18, 1896 of the French Resident-Superior in Indochina.
+Characteristic: Hue National School was founded pursuant to the royal decree dated September 17, 1896 (the 8th year of the Thanh Thai Reign) and the decree on November 18, 1896, of the French Resident-Superior in Indochina.

 – The sons of the King’s relatives.